lbaile21/LLMstudio/CONTRIBUTING.md

 3. Follow our repo guidelines
    - Ensure that you update any relevant docstrings and comments within your code
    - Run `pre-commit run --all-files` to lint your code
+   - For performance-sensitive changes, include benchmark numbers (before/after) in the PR description

 ## Branches